nopnop2002/esp-idf-ak8975/README.md

 Configuration Options for the gauge display is [here](https://canvas-gauges.com/documentation/user-guide/configuration).
 You can change the design and color according to your preference.

-# Displaying the orientation using panda3d library
+# Show direction using panda3d library
-You can use [this](https://www.panda3d.org/) library to display the orientation.
+You can show direction using [this](https://www.panda3d.org/) library.
 panda.py acts as a UDP display server.
 The earth texture was borrowed from [here](https://science.nasa.gov/earth/earth-observatory/blue-marble-next-generation/base-map/).